 For businesses, that means strengthening the foundations before the flash: operations, processes, and technology.
 In digital terms, that’s your website infrastructure.
 Speed, security, accessibility, and SEO.
 A strong backend makes every customer experience smoother, even if no one sees the code behind it.

 At Blue Archer, we talk to a lot of business owners who want new features, but we always start with why.
 Because innovation without intention just adds to the noise.
-The best upgrades serve both the customer and the bottom line.
-Whether it’s an airport or a website, design should always make life easier for the people who use it.

-To put it lightly, Cassotis didn’t win a popularity contest.
-She scrapped seniority-based promotions, changed long-standing systems, and challenged every assumption about how things “had always been done.”
+She scrapped seniority-based promotions, changed long-standing systems, and challenged assumptions about how things had always been done.
 She also got results.

 She once said, “My job is literally to kick over rocks.”
-Every Pittsburgh business can relate.
-Growth requires that disruption, even when it's hard.

 In leadership, and in design, clarity often looks like confrontation.
 Saying no to what doesn’t serve the mission.
 Removing the clutter.
 Choosing simplicity over legacy.

 More than 80% of the new terminal’s art comes from local artists.
 The project itself was designed and constructed largely by regional teams.
-It’s global-class infrastructure ... built with Pittsburgh hands.
+It’s global-class infrastructure built with Pittsburgh hands.

 Every business has a front door too.
 Maybe it’s your storefront.
 Maybe it’s your website.
 Maybe it’s that first Google search result.
 Whatever it is, it sets the tone before anyone ever shakes your hand.

-Ready for Your Terminal Moment?
+Ready for Your Own Terminal Moment?

 The countdown to the new Pittsburgh International Airport terminal is on, and the excitement feels contagious.
-It’s a symbol of everything our region does best: reinvention with substance, pride without pretense, progress that actually works.
+It’s a symbol of everything our region does best: reinvention with substance, pride without pretense, and progress that actually works.

 If your business is at that same inflection point, staring down the next version of itself, maybe it’s time to start your own redesign.